MiniBooNE and MicroBooNE Combined Fit to a 3+1 Sterile Neutrino Scenario: Introduction

 The BNB flux is produced through $\SI{8}\GeV$ protons impinging on a beryllium target that is located inside a magnetic focusing horn, which can reverse polarity to run in neutrino or antineutrino mode, followed by a $\SI{50}\m$ meson decay pipe.
 The MiniBooNE detector, which is a $\SI{450}\tonne$ fiducial mass, mineral-oil-based Cherenkov detector, is located $\SI{541}\m$ downstream of the beryllium target.
 The detector is sensitive to neutrinos with energies between $\SI{100}\MeV$ and $\SI{3}\GeV$.
 This combination of energy and baseline makes MiniBooNE an ideal experiment to probe the appearance of electron-neutrinos from $\nu_\mu\rightarrow\nu_e$ oscillations in a mass-squared splitting region greater than $\SI{1e-2}{\square\eV}$.
 The full data set taken in a series of runs between 2002 and 2019 yields a $1\sigma$ allowed region in $\Delta m^2$ between $\SI{0.04}{\square\eV}$ and $\SI{0.4}{\square\eV}$, with mixing angles varying from $1.0$ to $0.01$~\cite{MiniBooNE:2020pnu}.

 These mass-squared splittings are more than an order of magnitude larger than the splitting of atmospheric neutrino oscillations, $\Delta m^2_{atmos}\approx \SI{2.5e-3}{\square\eV}$~\cite{ParticleDataGroup:2020ssz}--associated with the largest mass splitting in three neutrino oscillation models.
 Therefore, to accommodate such oscillations, it is necessary to postulate the existence of a fourth neutrino mass, and a fourth neutrino flavor that must be non-weakly-interacting (or ``sterile'') to avoid constraints from $Z$ decay~\cite{ALEPH:2005ab}.
 In such a model, the sterile neutrino flavor and the three active flavors are connected to a fourth mass state through an extension of the PMNS mixing matrix.
-Such a model introduces a combination of three possible experimental signatures: 1) electron flavor disappearance to other flavors, leading to fewer $\nu_e$ events than expected (``$\nu_e\rightarrow\nu_e$"); 2) muon flavor disappearance to other flavors (``$\nu_\mu\rightarrow\nu_\mu$") reducing the $\nu_\mu$ rate; and 3) $\nu_\mu\rightarrow\nu_e$ appearance, where an excess of $\nu_e$ events is observed.
-Past MiniBooNE $\nu_\mu\rightarrow\nu_e$ appearance analyses have assumed that the $\nu_e$ and $\nu_\mu$ disappearance effects were negligible\footnote{This assumption was justifiable in the context of the best-fit LSND two-neutrino oscillation oscillation scenario, and the unitarity constraints of the model.}.
-However, this approach has been considered to be overly simplified, since MiniBooNE uses the $\nu_\mu$ data to predict the $\nu_e$ backgrounds in the beam, while disappearance will affect these predictions.
+Such a model introduces a combination of three possible experimental signatures: 1) electron flavor disappearance to other flavors, leading to fewer $\nu_e$ events than expected (``$\nu_e\rightarrow\nu_e$"); 2) muon flavor disappearance to other flavors (``$\nu_\mu\rightarrow\nu_\mu$") reducing the $\nu_\mu$ rate; and 3) $\nu_\mu\rightarrow\nu_e$ appearance, where an excess of $\nu_e$ events would be observed.
+Past MiniBooNE $\nu_\mu\rightarrow\nu_e$ appearance analyses have assumed that the $\nu_e$ and $\nu_\mu$ disappearance effects were negligible.
+However, for the mass squared splitting and mixing angles we are concerned with, $\nu_e$ disappearance can reduce the intrinsic $\nu_e$ background contribution by up to $\SI{80}\percent$, and $\nu_\mu$ disappearance can decrease the $\nu_\mu$ event rate by up to $\SI{80}\percent$.
+Neglecting these effects has been considered to be an overly simplified approach.
+External analyzers have investigated the difference between this approach and an analysis with a full treatment of the 3+1 model~\cite{Brdar:2021cgb,Dentler:2018sju,Kopp:2013vaa}, and have explored the effects other nuclear models on these results~\cite{Brdar:2021cgb}.
 In response to this, in this paper we expand the analyses of the full MiniBooNE data sets and simulation samples, to present the first full 3+1 sterile-neutrino oscillation model by the collaboration.